CGJennings/se3docs/docs/um-user-folder.md

 ​    `~/.StrangeEons3`

-Because the file is hidden (starts with `.`) it might not be visible but if you have run Strange Eons it will exist!
+Because the file is hidden (starts with `.`) it might not be visible under normal conditions, but if you have run Strange Eons it will exist!

 > If you are having trouble finding it you can open **Toolbox/Quickscript**, paste in the following script code, and run it:
 >